Intro to Meta Ethics

 The linguistic claims of naturalism are straightforwardly that ethical language is cognitive as it functions no differently to expression of any other type of belief about reality.
 To describe the color of the table, I say ‘the table is brown’.
 This is a sentence expressing a belief about reality.
 The ethical language ‘stealing from that bank is good’ is no different for the naturalist.
 It is a sentence and a proposition about reality which will be either true or false depending on the sense in which that particular action of stealing involves whatever natural property the naturalist claims to be good.

-Hume’s law criticises naturalism.
+Hume’s is-ought gap, also called Hume’s law, criticises naturalism.
 Hume said philosophers talk about the way things are and then jump with no apparent justification to a claim about the way things ought to be.

 There are various ways of phrasing Hume’s argument: